 The pay gaps do not indicate that men and women are being paid differently for equal work.
-The data shows women make up a higher proportion of colleagues in lower grades.
-Male colleagues make up a larger proportion of the highest grades.
+The data above shows women make up a higher proportion of colleagues in the lower grades.
+Conversely male colleagues make up a larger proportion of the highest grades.